wedusk101/sig/readme.txt

            Copyright (c) 2018 Marcelo Kallmann
 ===============================================================

+SIG is a C++ class toolkit for the development of applications displaying interactive graphics.
+SIG is designed to be small, flexible, fast, portable, and standalone.
+SIG includes a simple and extendible scene graph, a flexible skeleton structure supporting a variety of joint definitions, classes for loading and manipulating bvh motion files and obj geometry files, several utilities for developing motion planners, and an analytical Inverse Kinematics solver.
+It also includes functionality to manage resources such as textures and fonts.
+Being standalone the entire functionality is exposed making SIG a great tool to learn OpenGL and to develop research in computer graphics.

 ==== TERMS OF DISTRIBUTION ====

 This software is distributed under the Apache License, Version 2.0.